Healthdirect Free Australian health advice you can count on.

 • a pinched nerve

-These symptoms can come from pressing or stretching of the affected area.
+These symptoms can come from pressing or stretching the affected area.

-Ganglion cysts on the foot are usually painful due to walking or wearing shoes.
-Ganglion cysts on the wrist, hands or fingers can cause pain that moves up into the arm.
+Ganglion cysts on your fingers, hands or wrist, can cause pain that moves up into your arm.

 What causes ganglion cysts?